You may be eligible for funding support to help you pay your tuition fees and living costs.

 Loans and Grants

-All Welsh students studying at Wrexham Glyndŵr University will be eligible for a maximum of £9,225 in funding support which will be provided through a mixture of grants and loans.
+All Welsh students studying at Wrexham Glyndŵr University will be eligible for a maximum of £10,350 (£8,790 if living at home) in funding support which will be provided through a mixture of grants and loans.
 Every eligible student will be able to claim a minimum grant of £1,000 from the government.
 Find out more here.

-Welsh students who received a maintenance loan from Student Finance Wales (SFW) in academic year 2010/11 or after and were a full time student, could have up to £1,500 cancelled from their loan balance by the Welsh Government.
+Since 2010/2011, Welsh students who had received a maintenance loan from Student Finance Wales (SFW) and were a full-time student could have up to £1,500 cancelled from their loan balance by the Welsh Government.

 Students who received a loan for living costs from SFW qualify for the £1,500 cancellation once they make their first repayment.
 The reduction will be applied to the balance of their student loan by the Students Loan Company when they start repaying.